NixOS/rfcs/rfcs/0143-nix-store-acls.md

 setfacl -R -m user:$UID:rx /nix/store/...
 ```

-Whenever a user tries to build a store path (`wopBuildPaths*`, `wopBuildDerivation`), we check if they have access to all dependencies or they are granted permission explicilty, then we build the path if necessary, and then recursively add an entry for them to the ACL of the store path both in the DB and in the FS.
+Whenever a user tries to build a store path (`BuildPaths*`, `BuildDerivation`), we check if they have access to all dependencies or they are granted permission explicilty, then we build the path if necessary, and then recursively add an entry for them to the ACL of the store path.

 All these operations should support a flag to mark the path as protected, so that it is not exposed during building or adding.

-There should also be a couple of new operations (perhaps `wopSetACL`/ `wopGetACL`) which allows to get and set the list of users/groups with access to the path, both in the DB and FS simultaneously.
+There should also be a couple of new operations in the worker protocol (perhaps `SetAccessStatus`/ `GetAccessStatus`) which allows to get and set the list of users/groups with access to the path, potentially in the future if the path does not exist.

-This should be emitted by Nix clients after the path is added to the store or a build is completed, and by `nix store access grant`/`nix store access revoke`.
+This should be emitted by Nix clients before the path is added to the store or a build is completed, and by `nix store access grant`/`nix store access revoke`.

 For all other operations working on paths, we check if the user has access before doing anything.